rajatrakesh/CDF-CDH-Workshop/README.md

 - Hue : 8888
 - CDSW : cdsw.'public-ip of aws instance'.nip.io

-Login to Cloudera Manager with username/password ```admin/admin```, and familiarize yourself with all the services installed.
+Login to [Cloudera Manager](http://demo.cloudera.com:7180) with username/password ```admin/admin```, and familiarize yourself with all the services installed.
 For the first startup, especially for CDSW, it could take up to 20 mins.

+**Note: If you are unable to modify your hosts file due to security/other concerns, then you will need to use the Amazon Public IP (provided by Cloudera) whereever you see a reference of demo.cloudera.com.**

 **After a successful startup, all services would be showing a green tick.**